AlexAntartico/test-repo/upload_devto.md

 ---
-title: "How to upload Markdown files to Dev.to from GitHub ٩(◕‿◕)۶"
+title: How to upload Markdown files to Dev.to from GitHub ٩(◕‿◕)۶
-description: "A short article on how to upload md docs from GitHub to Dev.to"
+description: A short article on how to upload md docs from GitHub to Dev.to
-tags:
-  - github
-  - github actions
-  - dev.to
-  - automation
+tags: 'github, github actions, dev.to, automation'
 published: true
 ---